Growing & harvesting dragon fruits in saline water and even salty soil has been experimented and implemented successfully in places around the world.

 The water condition around here is super salty.
-As the shrimp population decreased due to water contamination, Phuong was forced to find some other ways to make a living.
+It's around 50‰ or 50 parts of salt per 1000 parts of seawater.
+As the shrimp population decreased over the years due to water contamination (with increased concentration of toxic gases like H2S, NO2 in the water), Phuong was forced to find some other ways to make a living.

 He experimented with different dragon fruit varieties from Binh Thuan (central Vietnam) & Tien Giang (south Vietnam).
-But they couldn't withstand the harsh condition there.
-Extremely lucky, he found the local variety (Camau dragon fruit).
-It works wonders on his land.
+But they could not withstand the harsh salty condition in the land.
+And with a stroke of good luck, he found the local variety (Camau dragon fruit).
+It has worked wonders on his land.

-He uses mangrove trees (Avicennia marina), which are highly adapted to saline environments, as the dragon fruit posts.
 As the cactus grow, they develop air roots that latch on to the mangrove.
-Even with the tides falling & rising and the roots being completely soaked in water, the dragon fruits still survive.
+Even with the tides falling & rising and the roots being completely soaked in water, the dragon fruit plants will still survive.

 Dragon fruits grown in salty soil give a unique blend of sweet & saltiness.
-When a pioneer (Ra) played around with this idea of planting dragon fruits in his local area, fellow farmers were laughing at him.
-Now, they are all following this design to make 10x income for their families.
+When a pioneer (Mr. Ra) wanted to try out with this idea of planting dragon fruits in his local area, fellow farmers actually laughed and questioned his wild decision.
+Now, they are all following him to make 10x income for their families.

 - Straw or hay

 - Cow manure